 Cala Mosche may not have any bars, sun loungers or ice-cream sellers, but it is a quiet, little-known sandy beach well worth a visit for those seeking a peaceful location.
-Set within the Vendicari Nature Reserve on Sicily’s south-east coast and next to the archaeological site of Eloro, bathers will love the shiny surroundings.
+Set within the Vendicari Nature Reserve on Sicily’s south-east coast and next to the archaeological site of Eloro, bathers will love the natural surroundings.
 Few, except the best informed, will make it here as access is limited to pedestrians, and requires a 15-minute walk through the Reserve.
 The beach has in the past been voted one of the most beautiful in Italy and also benefits from being set between two rocky ridges, meaning even on a windy day, the sea is calm and inviting – it’s an excellent spot for snorkelling too.

 View our villas near Noto

 San Vito Lo Capo’s turquoise waters and crescent-shaped sandy beach are a well-kept secret, sure to impress beach-lovers and considered by those who discover it to be one of Sicily’s best beaches.
 Set against the imposing backdrop of Monte Monaco in Sicily’s north-west, this charming coastal town is also a big hit with climbers.
 Visit in September to experience the Cous Cous Festival.